-Jill Woodward is a filmmaker and freelance editor.
-Recent highlights include the Netflix documentary Get Me Roger Stone, a television documentary China Queer, and the A&E Indie documentary Divide & Conquer: The Story of Roger Ailes, executive produced by Alex Gibney.
+Jill Woodward is a freelance documentary editor and filmmaker.
+Recent highlights include the upcoming feature documentary for YouTube Originals, This Is Paris, about Paris Hilton, the Netflix documentary Get Me Roger Stone, a television documentary China Queer, and the A&E Indie documentary Divide & Conquer: The Story of Roger Ailes, executive produced by Alex Gibney.

 Jill has also edited segments for PBS, videos for organizations such as the U.S. State Department, TIME.com, plus her own independent short films.